beautiful-atoms/beautiful-atoms-docs/docs/source/advanced/hpc-gpu.rst

     h2o.get_image([1, 0 ,0], engine = "cycles", gpu = True, output = "h2o.png")

 Set up a job script to use GPU on HPC, and save it (eg. job.slurm).
-Here is an example for SLURM system on the Ubelix cluster in the University of Bern.
+Here is an example of the SLURM system on the Ubelix cluster at the University of Bern.

 .. code:: bash